FindMySchool LogoFindMySchool

 Admissions are coordinated by Hampshire County Council, and The Hurst School has a Published Admission Number (PAN) of 210 for Year 7 entry in September 2026.
 The admissions policy for 2026 to 2027 sets clear deadlines and a familiar structure for oversubscription.

-For September 2026 entry, the published deadline for on-time applications is midnight on 31 October 2025, with the national offer day listed as 02 March 2026.
+For Year 7 entry, families should check Hampshire County Council’s current secondary-transfer timetable for the on-time application deadline and national offer day.
 The policy states that late applications are considered after on-time applications, unless exceptional circumstances justify equal consideration.

 When oversubscribed, the priority order includes, in summary: looked-after and previously looked-after children, exceptional medical or social need (with professional evidence), children of staff (under defined conditions), catchment children with siblings, other catchment children, out-of-catchment siblings, and then a specific linked primary list.
 The linked schools named in the policy are Bishopswood Junior School, Burnham Copse Primary School, Silchester Church of England Primary School, Tadley Community Primary School, and The Priory Primary School.